Icemic/waycap-rs/portal-screencast-waycap/README.md

 portal.
 This portal allows a user to choose which windows or screens to share and provides access to raw video data through PipeWire.

+This is a fork of the one found in https://github.com/iwillspeak/obs-screencap which adds the ability to set cursor visibility and additonal stream metadata.

 ## Simple Use

 In the simples case this crate can be used to open a new screen cast with the